TuTomasz/ProxyBlock/readMe.md

 ## Usage

-To start the program after all the steps above have ben compleated run.
+To start the program after all the steps above have been compleated run.

 `node server.js`